-Members should be aware that such assumptions may or may not hold true, so the illustrations do not promise what could happen in the future and fund values are not guaranteed.
+- Members should be aware that such assumptions may or may not hold true, so the illustrations do not promise what could happen in the future and fund values are not guaranteed.
 Furthermore, because the illustrations are based on typical members of the Plan they are not a substitute for the individual and personalised illustrations which are provided to members in their annual Benefit Statements.

-- Illustrations A, B and C is shown for a different type of member invested in the Drawdown Lifestyle Approach, which is the Primary Default investment arrangement. - Illustrations D, E, F and G are shown for a typical member contributing to the Plan in the Cash Lifestyle Approach, Annuity Lifestyle Approach and the Plan's lowest and highest charging self-select funds respectively.
-Note that the Plan's lowest charging fund is the cash fund which is also a default arrangement as defined under legislation.
+Illustrations A, B and C are shown for typical members invested in the Drawdown Lifestyle Approach, which is the Primary Default investment arrangement. - Illustrations D, E, F and G are shown for typical members contributing to the Plan in the Cash Lifestyle Approach, Annuity Lifestyle Approach and the Plan's lowest and highest charging self-select funds respectively.
+Note that the Plan's lowest charging fund is the Cash Fund which is also a default arrangement as defined under legislation.